 We awarded each of our named executive officer's performance stock awards in the form of restricted stock units that vest at the rate of 33% one year after the grant date, 33% two years after the grant date and 34% three years after the grant date, subject to the satisfaction of the performance conditions set forth in the award agreement.
 There are, however, some exceptions to this rule in certain circumstances following termination of employment for death, disability, change in control or retirement.
-Employment must be terminated within two years after the change in control (other than for cause) or the named executive officer has terminated his or her employment for good reason within two years after the change in control in order for the change in control exception to apply.
-The named executive officer must be at least 55 years of age and the sum of the employee's age and years of service must be equal to or greater than 75 at the time of retirement in order for the retirement exception to apply.
+Employment must be terminated within two years after the change in control (other than for cause) or the named executive officer has terminated his or her employment for good reason within two years after the change in control in order for the change in control or greater than 75 at the time of retirement in order for the retirement exception to apply.
 All the performance stock awards granted to Mr. Sprowls, Ms. Tang, Ms. Kruger and Mr. Switzer are vested pursuant to the Rule of 75, subject to the satisfaction of the performance conditions set forth in the award agreement.